 Pancho Barnes was born Florence Leontine Lowe on July 22, 1901.
-She went on to become Hollywood’s first female stunt pilot, working in many films with Howard Hughes, and was Lockheed’s first female test pilot conducting maximum load tests on the new Vega in 1929... a single-engine high-wing monoplane designed to carry a pilot and up to seven passengers.
+She went on to become Hollywood’s first female stunt pilot, working in many films with Howard Hughes.
+She was Lockheed’s first female test pilot conducting maximum load tests on the new Vega in 1929, a single-engine high-wing monoplane designed to carry a pilot and up to seven passengers.

-The most important person during her childhood was her grandfather, Thaddeus Lowe, who was in charge of the Union Army's Aeronautic Corps during the Civil War.
-He took her to her first air show when she was 10.
-History credits him with helping to turn the tides of the Civil War with his air balloons which were requested by president Abraham Lincoln and positioned over Confederate lines, telegraphing their position back to union troops.
+The most important person during her childhood was her grandfather, Thaddeus Lowe, who took her to her first air show when she was 10.
+History credits him with helping to turn the tides of the Civil War with his air balloons which were requested by President Abraham Lincoln and positioned over Confederate lines, telegraphing their position back to union troops.
+Lowe was in charge of the Union Army's Aeronautic Corps during the Civil War.

-As a teenager, she admired the World War I pilots that flew in defense of freedom.
-At 19, her parents arranged a marriage to an Episcopal minister, Reverend Rankin Barnes, producing a son nine months later, William E. “Billy” Barnes.
+As a teenager, she grew up admiring the World War I pilots that flew in defense of freedom.
+At 19, her parents arranged a marriage to an Episcopal minister, Reverend Rankin Barnes.
+Their union produced a son, William E. “Billy” Barnes.

-Escaping an unhappy marriage disguised as a man, she would leave for Mexico on a boat filled with guns and Mexican revolutionaries instead of bananas.
+Escaping the unhappy marriage disguised as a man, Florence Barnes left for Mexico on a boat filled with guns and Mexican revolutionaries instead of what should have been bananas.
 It was on this trip that she earned the nickname Pancho by the ship’s captain, Roger Chute.
 Upon reaching their destination, the boat was boarded by armed guards and the crew was held hostage for six weeks.

-The dashboard had an oil gauge and gas levels needed to be checked in advance of each flight.
+The dashboard had an oil gauge and gas levels needed to be checked ahead of every flight.
 To do so, the pilot dipped a string in the gas tank to gauge fuel.
 Once in the open cockpit, a pilot judged altitude by peering over the side of the plane and looking down.

-In 1930, she broke Amelia Earhart's air speed record of 181.8 mph and assumed the title of World’s Fastest Woman, pushing the speed to 196 mph in sustained flight and beat Roscoe B. Turner by 20 minutes in an air race from San Francisco to Los Angeles.
+In 1930, Florence Barnes broke Amelia Earhart's air speed record of 181.8 mph.
+She earned the title of World’s Fastest Woman, pushing the speed to 196 mph in sustained flight and beating Roscoe B. Turner by 20 minutes in an air race from San Francisco to Los Angeles.

 Pancho founded the Women’s Air Reserve October 1, 1931 to ensure female pilots had a place in military aviation.
 She was a pioneer and a trail blazer for women in aviation and was a member of the Barnstormers, Associated Motion Picture Stunt Pilots, OX-5 Fraternity, the 99's, and the Silver Wings Fraternity.